shanyusuen/genreClassification/README.md

 # [Million Song Dataset](http://millionsongdataset.com/)

 The Million Song Dataset is a collection of songs tagged with various labels, including genres, along with datasets of features extracted from the MP3 files of those songs.
 The specific dataset we used from the Million Song Dataset was the [Top-MAGD] Million Song Dataset Benchmarks.
 From this dataset, we used the partition mapping files to split the feature set into testing and training data, the label assignment file, and various feature files that will be detailed in the next section.
-Most importantly, we used the split files that split the dataset into a training set of 2,000 songs from each genre and a testing set that was the rest of the songs.
 The original dataset consisted of roughly 350,000 songs but more than 200,000 of them were all from the ‘Pop_Rock’ category.
-This had a strong chance of leading any of our models to classify all songs as that genre due to the data imbalance, so we chose a stratified split that would ensure the training data had an equal number of every song.
+This had a strong chance of leading any of our models to classify all songs as pop or rock due to the data imbalance, so we chose a stratified split, with equal entries from all genres, that would ensure the training data had an equal number of every song.

 The 13 genre labels are Blues, Country, Electronic, Folk, International, Jazz, Latin, New Age, Pop Rock, Rap, Reggae, RnB, and Vocal.